eapugo/Ansible-firewalld/README.md

 To define a rich rule, use the 'rule' flag fw\_richrule for preset service rules and rich\_rules for custom rules . additional tips here [rich_rules](https://fedoraproject.org/wiki/Features/FirewalldRichLanguage)

-To include an ipset or a file with a list of **ips** this can also be used to create a mangle for DSCP markings.
+To include an ipset, add a file with a list of **ips** which can be import into the ipset

+ this can also be used to create a mangle for DSCP markings.

 ####dscp addon
 defaults are inet:ipv4,priority:0,chain:Output,target:DSCP; only requires "dscp\_hex or dscp\_class" to be defined. dscp_hex will take integers or hex